sfsu-csc-667-spring-2021-roberts/term-project-team-d/README.md

 ##### Technical Challenges

-*Github:* Each team member was required to utitilize branching and pull requests to reduce merge conflicts.
+*Github:* We urged each team member to utitilize branching and pull requests to avoid merge conflicts.

 *Migrations On Heroku*: We had to learn how to run migrations on Heroku.
+We learned that Heroku runs migrations automatically when you push to Heroku, but the migrations were old versions so we had to manually rerun the migrations within Heroku so that it will have the correct database.

 *using socketio then using pusher*: We had trouble implementing sockets using socketio, then we switched to pusher.
+Pusher was able to manage the sockets for us so we did not have to worry about creating and tieing sockets to users.

-*implementing change color card*: This card was challenging to implement because it required user input.
+*implementing change color card*: This card was challenging to implement because it required user input within an interesting part in our game logic.
 To solve this we created four buttons in the UI that allowed a player to choose the color they want to use.

+*Testing*: We used a special route that did not require login authentication so we could test routes quickly and efficiently with Postman.